 Frozen edamame are now readily available in many supermarkets and on restaurant salad bars.
 Fresh edamame are increasingly found in local farmers' markets and through CSA's from midsummer through early fall.
 When buying from your local grocery store, ask for US-grown!

 With the amazing health benefits of soy, we encourage you and your customers to explore and enjoy this specialty food.
 Read nutrition facts.

 Wannamaker Seeds, a specialty crops seed business in rural Henderson County, North Carolina, was created in 1998 by Mary Jo Wannamaker.
 Mary Jo comes from over 4 generations of seedsmen and scientists stretching back to J.E.
 Wannamaker who was one of the founding members of Clemson Agricultural College.
 She brings scientific training as a plant breeder, knowledge of the certified seed business, and a passion for exploration of niche markets and specialty crops to the business she operates today.

 Wannamaker Seeds was the first seed company to introduce significantly earlier maturing onion varieties to the Vidalia growing region in Georgia.
-Fourteen years later, these onion varieties remain highly sought after by Georgia farmers and seed sells out quickly every year.
+Sixteen years later, these onion varieties remain highly sought after by Georgia farmers and seed sells out quickly every year.